Zuckerberg: We’re in an ‘Arms Race’ With Russia, but AI Will Save Us

 “Over a five- to 10-year period, we’ll have AI tools that can get into some of the nuances” of what does and does not constitute hate speech, Zuckerberg said.
 Understanding those “linguistic nuances” is necessary for artificial intelligence to accurately detect hate speech, but that technology “today is just not there on that.”

-Zuckerberg also apologized for his company’s belated response to Russian meddling and for allowing the political consultancy Cambridge Analytica, a political consultancy hired by the Trump campaign and backed by the GOP financier Robert Mercer, to access the data of some 87 million Facebook users.
+Zuckerberg also apologized for his company’s belated response to Russian meddling and for allowing Cambridge Analytica, a political consultancy hired by the Trump campaign and backed by the GOP financier Robert Mercer, to access the data of some 87 million Facebook users.

 Facebook, Zuckerberg said, was built as an “idealistic and optimistic” company but said it had failed to consider how a platform meant to connect people could be “used for harm.”
-From fake news, to foreign interference in elections, to hate speech and data privacy, Zuckerberg said his company “didn’t take a broad enough view of our responsibility.”
+From fake news to foreign interference in elections to hate speech and data privacy, Zuckerberg said his company “didn’t take a broad enough view of our responsibility.”

 “That was a big mistake,” Zuckerberg said.
 “It was my mistake, and I’m sorry.
 I started Facebook, I run it, and I’m responsible for what happens here.”